sanjeevai/data-modeling-postgres/README.md

 <pre>
 .
-├── create_tables.py--drops and creates tables.
-Running this file resets the tables before each time we run ETL scripts.
+├── create_tables.py--------Drops and creates tables.
+Running this file resets
+|                           the tables before each time we run ETL scripts.
-├── etl.ipynb--Reads and processes a single file from song_data and log_data and loads the data into our tables.
+├── etl.ipynb---------------Reads and processes a single file from song_data and
+|                           log_data and loads the data into our tables.
-├── etl.py--Reads and processes files from song_data and log_data and loads them into our tables.
-We'll fill based on ETL notebook.
+├── etl.py------------------Reads and processes files from song_data and
+|                           log_data and loads them into our tables.
+We'll fill
+|                           based on ETL notebook.
-├── sql_queries.py--Contains all our SQL queries, and is imported into the last three files above.
+├── sql_queries.py----------Contains all our SQL queries, and is imported into
+|                           the last three files above.
-└── test.ipynb--Displays the first few rows of each table to let us check our database.
+└── test.ipynb--------------Displays the first few rows of each table to let us
+                            check our database.
 </pre>